 Preparation for professional/graduate study: Students who need a full year of general chemistry for professional school must take either CHEM 151 and 152 or CHEM 201 and 202.
-Students considering going on to a graduate program in chemistry should consider taking additional courses beyond the minimum listed above.
+Students considering going on to a graduate program in chemistry should consider taking additional courses beyond those listed above in Plan 1.
 Students interested in teaching should see the education department for secondary education minor requirements.

 A study of the environment with emphasis on the relationship between technology and our surroundings.
 Laboratory work may include field studies in the surrounding area.
 The course is designed for non-science students with little or no science background.
 (Students who earn credit for 114 may not earn credit for CHEM 116).

 A one-semester general chemistry class for students who require or wish to take just one semester of college chemistry with a laboratory component.
 Topics will be chosen from the Chemical Principles sequence (Chemistry 151-152) and laboratories will introduce students to basic chemistry lab skills and techniques.
 This course is not intended for students going on in chemistry or biology.
 Algebra skills are assumed.
 (Students who earn credit for 141 may not earn credit for CHEM 114, 116, 151 or 152).